Tom Stoppard (1937 – 2025)

 Often challenging the prevailing intellectual and political views, he insisted on the need to affirm absolute values.
 Language is slippery, philosophy is elusive, science often baffling – but in Stoppard’s world there is a pervasive faith in goodness, beauty and love.

-But Stoppard’s cleverness is always tempered by a profound humanity and in what is perhaps his masterpiece – Arcadia – he explores the conflict between intellect and emotion, and delivers one of the most heartfelt meditations on love in 20th Century theater.
-In the process, he explicitly interweaves past and present as the worlds of the early 19th and late 20th centuries dissolve into each other in the same country house.
+But Stoppard’s cleverness was always tempered by a profound humanity and in what was perhaps his masterpiece – Arcadia – he explored the conflict between intellect and emotion, and delivered one of the most heartfelt meditations on love in 20th Century theater.
+In the process, he explicitly interlaced past and present as the worlds of the early 19th and late 20th centuries dissolve into each other in the same country house.

-Stoppard has translated Austrian author and dramatist Arthur Schnitzler, Russian playwright Anton Chekhov and Austrian actor and playwright Johann Nestroy into English; he has written screenplays including the Oscar-winning Shakespeare in Love; and he has been an energetic human rights campaigner, particularly engaged with the fate of political dissidents in the Soviet bloc.
+Stoppard translated Austrian author and dramatist Arthur Schnitzler, Russian playwright Anton Chekhov and Austrian actor and playwright Johann Nestroy into English; he wrote screenplays including the Oscar-winning Shakespeare in Love; and he was an energetic human rights campaigner, particularly engaged with the fate of political dissidents in the Soviet bloc.
 More recently, he continued his creative relationship with the past – The Invention of Love took the poet A E Housman as its subject.
 His trilogy of plays The Coast of Utopia examined the roots of political radicalism in nineteenth century Russia.
 Rock ‘n Roll is a thrilling hymn to liberty that travels between the Prague Spring of 1968 and the present.

-Stoppard is as much showman as he is an intellectual, as much entertainer as philosopher, as much joker as seeker of truth.
-He is the only playwright to be named a member of the Order of Merit – Britain’s highest honor.
+Stoppard was as much showman as he was an intellectual, as much entertainer as philosopher, as much joker as seeker of truth.
+He was the only playwright to be named a member of the Order of Merit – Britain’s highest honor.